niranjan-kmit/image-api/README.md

 # image-api
-Image Api is simple rest full microservice which interacting with the imguru opensource rest api for uploading the images and updating the images et....
+Image Api is simple restfull microservice which interacting with the imguru opensource rest api for uploading the images and updating the images et....

 Please go through the  link https://apidocs.imgur.com/#intro to register the Application to Imguru and get the ClientId and SecretId Details.